 Is Fear Really a bad thing to begin with?

 When I first started this website one of my biggest concerns was trying to help people better prepare themselves to face threats and disasters, but I wanted to do that without having to frighten them, or add a bunch of unnecessary stress into their lives.
 I absolutely despise companies who turn every tragedy into an opportunity to make money; during every crisis there are always dirtbags attempting to exploit the crisis.

 Unfortunately, we live in a country where 99 out of 100 people refuse to do anything to prepare themselves for the very real threats that are out there.
-The only time they do seem to take action is when a crisis hits too close to home, one that scares them into acting – and even then most people quickly forget about the dangers that are out there.
+The only time they do seem to take action is when a crisis hits too close to home, and they are scared into acting – Once the crisis passes they slip back into their normal lives until the next panic strikes.

 Apparently, some people need a little bit of fear to act, but that might not necessarily be a bad thing.
 In fact, fear can be a great motivator, and in certain situations can help us take the actions we need to take to keep ourselves and our loved ones out of harm’s way.